Gambit-117/TheCureForBoredom/README.md

 # The Cure For Boredom
 A compilation of as many exciting or random courses, certifications, licenses, or things to do to cure your boredom and get some excitement back in your life.
 ADHD

+Coursework is organized in an alphabetized index with hyperlinks to available online resources.
+Certain courses have directories with custom built coursework by myself and others as an easy place to start learning some of these topics.

 ### Index

 ### 3D Printing